The Problem of Suffering: A Theistic Defense

 Definition of Terms

-Moral evil: The evil resulting from free human activity can be termed moral evil.
-Moral evil consists of actions contrary to God’s nature, will, or both.[6]
-Some moral evils can be perpetrated against other people (e.g., armed robbery, torture), while others may be self-directed (e.g., drug addiction).
-Either can be the cause of human suffering.
+Moral evil.
+The evil resulting from free human activity can be termed moral evil.
+For this paper, moral evil consists of free actions that are contrary to God’s nature, will, or both.[6]
+Some moral evils are perpetrated against other people (e.g., armed robbery, torture, murder), while other evils may be self-directed (e.g., drug addiction).

-Theodicy: A theodicy is an attempt to demonstrate that there are morally sufficient reasons for God to allow evil and suffering in the actual world.
+Theodicy.
+A theodicy is an attempt to demonstrate that there are morally sufficient reasons for God to allow evil and suffering in the actual world.
 The current paper is not a theodicy and will not attempt to explain why God allows suffering and evil in the present world.
-It may be beyond the capacity of finite humans to understand and explain the mind of an infinite God.
-In any case, this author will not presume to speak for God since it is not apparent that God has anywhere explained all, or even most, of his reasons for allowing evil.
-Instead, the author will attempt a theistic defense.
+It would seem presumptuous on my part to speak for God since it is not clear that God has revealed all, or even most, of his reasons for allowing evil.
+Indeed, it may be beyond the capacity of finite humans to fully understand the intentions of an infinite God apart from explicit revelation.

-Flourish: To flourish means to experience a close union of love with God.
+Flourish.
+To flourish means to experience a close union of love with God.
 The Christian position is that all humans were created for the purpose of reaching fulfillment through a close loving relationship with God and with other humans and that this relationship might continue throughout eternity.
-Thus, the extent of flourishing is ultimately judged by one’s closeness to God but is also related to achieving one’s own desires insofar as they are aligned with the goal of achieving unity with God.
-This paper will explore whether some suffering may aid human flourishing in a putatively possible world.
+Thus, flourishing is ultimately attained by the achievement of one’s desires insofar as they are aligned with the goal of unity with God.
+This paper will explore whether some kinds of suffering may aid human flourishing in a putatively possible world.

 Many arguments are used to cast doubt on the existence of God.
 Typically, they appeal to the existence and prevalence of evil, suffering, and pain in the world.
 One argument goes like this:

-3. No morally sufficient reason exists for an omniscient, omnipotent, perfectly good God to allow suffering in the world.
+3. There is no morally sufficient reason for an omniscient, omnipotent, perfectly good God to allow suffering in the world.

 4. Therefore, an omniscient, omnipotent, perfectly good God does not exist.

-The current defense of theism versus the argument from suffering will stipulate that premises (1) and (2) are true.
-The defense will further concede that there seems to be an incompatibility between the simultaneous existence of an omniscient, omnipotent, perfectly good God and suffering in the world.
+The current defense of theism will stipulate that premises (1) and (2) are true.
+The defense will also concede that there seems to be an incompatibility between the simultaneous existence of an omniscient, omnipotent, perfectly good God and suffering in the world.
 Therefore, the defense will focus on premise (3) and consider whether God might have morally sufficient reasons for allowing suffering to exist.
 If it can be shown that premise (3) is false or unlikely, then the seeming incompatibility between premises (1) and (2) dissolves, and the argument from suffering loses its strength.

 Suffering and Human Flourishing